 |1992 P Proof||Philadelphia||385,241|

-The 1992 D Columbus quincentenary silver dollar is worth around $30 in uncirculated condition with an MS 67 grade.
+The 1992 D Columbus quincentenary silver dollar is worth around $39 in mint packaging.

-The 1992 P proof Columbus quincentenary silver dollar is worth around $25 in PR 67 condition.
+The 1992 P proof Columbus quincentenary silver dollar is worth around $32 in mint packaging.